-The news literally knocked the wind out of me and I cried, the way I cried the day I heard David Foster Wallace (another addict) topped himself.
+The news literally knocked the wind out of me and I cried, the way I cried the day I heard David Foster Wallace (another person recovering from addiction) hanged himself.
 My first thought in both cases was selfish: Now we never get any more of their brilliant work.

 I loved him in this role in “Magnolia.”
-There is a video circulating on Twitter, a clip from “Before the Devil Knows You’re Dead” that shows him being shot up with drugs and mumbling while he nods.
+There is a video circulating on Twitter, a clip from “Before the Devil Knows You’re Dead,” showing him being shot up with drugs and mumbling while he nods.
 The author of the Tweet wrote,

 How art more than imitates life.

 Well, sure.
 Those of us who used to nod out may remember how to act like that.
 It’s more challenging to really BE kind and unpretentious.
 I prefer to remember him in this role—the attentive nurse who helps Tom Cruise’s father die.

 (There’s an even better scene here.
 The dying guy is played by Jason Robards, who was a recovering alcoholic.
 Robards’s character admits how shitty he feels about having cheated on his wife, and later Hoffman’s character takes pity on him in the extremity of the guy’s suffering and uses the morphine to put him out of his misery, kissing the guy’s forehead while he dies.
 A bunch of commenters blasted this scene by calling it for example, “white-knight pussy propaganda,” but to me it looked like two recovering drunks listening to the wreckage of the past—a practice that is sometimes criticized by those who hate 12-step-recovery as being holier-than-thou superfluous moral bullshit, but which can be very helpful for recovery if it’s done well.)